mkody/4chan-thread-archiver/README.md

 * Works on Android with the proper GNU tools (use Google to find these).
     **Please edit** the interpreter in the first line before using it on Android!
 * This fork may not correctly work for you, since I'm using it at a `4chan` subdirectory from webroot AND I've put an another *gallery* viewer in this folder first.
 You can see how it looks for me [HERE](http://up.kdy.ch/4chan/) (Note: old threads were made by an another script)
+* The gallery script mentionned before can be found here: https://gist.github.com/mkody/0297412173ffbf0a08f5/
 * The script saves the thread to the current location of the console.
 So be at the /4chan/ website subfolder
 * HTTPS protocol is ignored, HTTP is used for everything
 * The thread's HTML is cleaned up of everything not necessary, which